giantswarm/rfc/multi-tenancy-observability/README.md

 __Disclaimer:__ We might change this flexibility later on based on product (e.g. project CR) or operational decisions ( e.g. too many tenants).

-In this document we will talk mostly about the logging implementation (with `Loki`) as this is where we are the more advanced, but we expect to share the same logic for all our observability stack components.
+In this document we will look at the multi-tenancy concept on the example of the logging implementation (with `Loki`) as this is where we already collected experience with it.
+But we expect to share the same logic across all of our observability stack components.

 Because the read and write path for the multi-tenancy is technically different and have different requirements, we decided to split it into different sections.